 Mary Szybist’s first collection of poems, Granted, was a finalist for the National Book Critics Circle Award, and her second collection, Incarnadine, is forthcoming from Graywolf Press in 2013.
 Szybist has received fellowships and awards from the National Endowment for the Arts, the Library of Congress, and the Rona Jaffe Foundation.
 Her poems have appeared in Ploughshares, Poetry, Tin House, The Kenyon Review, and other journals.
 She teaches at Lewis & Clark College in Portland and in the Warren Wilson MFA program.

 Matthew Zapruder is the author of three collections of poetry, most recently Come On All You Ghosts (Copper Canyon, 2010).
-His poems, essays and translations have appeared in many publications, including Bomb, Slate, Poetry, Paris Review, and The Believer, He has received a 2011 Guggenheim Fellowship, a William Carlos Williams Award, and a Lannan Literary Fellowship.
+His poems, essays and translations have appeared in many publications, including Bomb, Slate, Poetry, Paris Review, and The Believer.
 Currently he works as an editor for Wave Books, and teaches as a member of the core faculty of UCR-Palm Desert’s Low Residency MFA in Creative Writing.
-He lives in San Francisco.
+His new book of poems, Sun Bear, is coming spring 2014 from Copper Canyon.

 Stephen Elliott is the author of seven books, including The Adderall Diaries.
 His creative non-fiction has been published in the New York Times, Esquire, the Believer, McSweeney’s, Salon, the Village Voice, Tin House, and others.
 He is the founder and managing editor of The Rumpus.

 Ann Hood is the author of the novels The Red Thread, and, The Knitting Circle, as well as the memoir, Comfort: A Journey Through Grief, which was a New York Times Editor’s Choice and chosen as one of the top ten non-fiction books of 2008 by Entertainment Weekly.
-Her stories and essays have appeared in The New York Times, Tin House, The Paris Review, Glimmer Train and many other publications.
 She has won a Best American Spiritual Writing Award, the Paul Bowles Prize for Short Fiction and two Pushcart Prizes.
+Her latest work, The Obituary Writer, was published by Norton earlier this year.

 Karen Karbo is the author of the best-selling kick ass women trilogy, including The Gospel According to Coco Chanel and How Georgia Became O’Keefee.
 Her memoir,The Stuff of Life, was a New York Times Notable Book and a winner of the Oregon Book Award for Creative Nonfiction.
 Her essays have appeared in Tin House, the New York Times, Esquire, Elle, Vogue and salon.com.
-A recipient of a National Endowment for the Arts Fellowship in Fiction, her next book, Julia Child Rules, will appear in spring 2013.
+A recipient of a National Endowment for the Arts Fellowship in Fiction, her next book, Julia Child Rules, will be published in October.

 Claudia Ballard has been an agent at WME since 2008.
 She represents mainly fiction, from established short-story writers to debut novelists and beyond.
 She works with a variety of authors including Amelia Gray, Patricio Pron, Marjorie Celona, Ben Nugent, and screenwriters Seth Grahame-Smith and Charlie Kaufman.
 She is interested in taking on exciting new voices, risk-takers, and storytellers of all kinds.